p-mathis/suntimes/README.md

 # SunTimes : longitude, latitude and altitude
-Get sunrise and sunset time for a location (longitude, latitude, altitude) with python
+Sunrise and sunset time calculation for a location (longitude, latitude, altitude) with python.
+Also available sunrise and sunset timetable for a whole year as a json or a csv file.
 ## Project description
 This module contains functions to determine the time of sunset and the time of sunrise for a given day in a given location (longitude, latitude and altitude).
 Times are calculated using data from [Wikipedia](https://en.wikipedia.org/wiki/Sunrise_equation).
 The main functions return the times of sunset and sunrise in UTC or in local time.
 Additional functions return separately the hour, minute and second of sunrise and sunset.
 A function returns the length of the day.
 It is possible to obtain the timetables for a place in a different timezone, just by specifying this one.
+The SunFiles class allows you to create and save a json or csv file with the timetables for a whole year.
 ## Installation
 ### Required modules
 suntimes module requires pytz, tzlocal, jdcal